wp-plugins/wordpress-flash-uploader/readme.txt

 == Changelog ==

+= 2.12 =
+ * Updated the flash to TFU 2.12
+ * Now tested up to Wordpress 3.0.3!
+ * Tabs in the media library popup are now available again.
+ * Sync is now triggered by the uploader automatically in the free version!
+ * Delete of files in the flash does now sync the library as well.
+ * Enhanced file filter for registered users to hide generated thumbnails, middle and large images.

 = Update for Wordpress 3.0 =
  * Now compatible up to Wordpress 3.0!
  * The tabs in the image popup are not working yet.
 The wordpress team has changed something I have to find out how to do this now!